Long Road Out of Eden: Album information

 In a 2007 interview with CNN, band member Don Henley declared, "This is probably the last Eagles album that we'll ever make."
 When questioned about the possibility of a follow-up album in November 2010, band member Timothy B. Schmit said, "My first reaction would be: no way.
 But I said that before the last one, so you never really know.
 Bands are a fragile entity and you never know what's going to happen.
 It took a long time to do that last album, over a span of years, really, and it took a lot out of us.
 We took a year off at one point.
 I'm not sure if we're able to do that again.
 I wouldn't close the door on it, but I don't know."
 In a 2010 interview with undercover.fm, Joe Walsh said that the band might be able to make one more album before the band "wraps it up".

 At the 2009 Grammy Awards, the album won Best Pop Instrumental Performance and was nominated for three more: Best Pop Vocal Album; Best Pop Performance by a Duo or Group With Vocals for "Waiting in the Weeds"; and Best Rock Performance by a Duo or Group With Vocals for "Long Road Out of Eden".

-"Guilty of the Crime" was previously recorded by the Bellamy Brothers on their 1997 album Over the Line.
-In 2009, they recorded a version with the Bacon Brothers and released it as a single, with a music video starring Shannen Doherty.
+Joe Walsh previously recorded "Guilty of the Crime" for the 1995 soundtrack album A Future to This Life: Robocop – The Series Soundtrack.

-In 2009 "I Don't Want to Hear Any More" was released as the fifth single from the album.
+In 2009, "I Don't Want to Hear Any More" was released as the fifth single from the album.
 The song's writer Paul Carrack had already cut his own version, with Henley and Schmit singing backing vocals, in 2007.

 For the first year after the album's initial release, the album was available in North America exclusively via the band's website, or through Wal-Mart and Sam's Club retail stores.
 It became the first account-exclusive album to reach number 1.
 The album blocked Britney Spears' Blackout from hitting number one, ending her record-breaking streak of number-one albums as all previous four opened at the helm.